mr-karan/terraform-provider-kite/README.md

 ## Installing

-Download `bin/terraform-provider-kite` and place it on your machine at `~/.terraform.d/plugins/mrkaran.dev/github/kite/`.
-Follow the [official instructions](https://www.terraform.io/docs/configuration/providers.html#third-party-plugins) for more information.
+Download `bin/terraform-provider-kite` and place it on your machine at `$PLUGIN_DIRECTORY/$SOURCEHOSTNAME/$SOURCENAMESPACE/$NAME/$VERSION/$OS_$ARCH/`.
+Follow the [instructions to install Third-party Providers](https://www.hashicorp.com/blog/automatic-installation-of-third-party-providers-with-terraform-0-13/) if you get stuck.

 ```sh
 ```